For Better or For Worse by Lynn Johnston for June 17, 2012

 30. Missing large

-sheepdawg about 12 years ago
+sheepdawg over 12 years ago

 Here is a link to SAF-T-POPS ( http://www.saftpops.com/ ) aka, her horseshoe pops.
 Keep in mind Lynn is from Canada so Little League may not have had the same presence there as in the U.S. The SAF-T-POPs were common when I was a kid and I’m barely 30. @The Maven I grew up in East TN too.
 I looked forward to getting the SAF-T-POPS or dum-dums at the bank with my dad.